SolidHal/PrawnOS/README.md

 When it boots, login as root.
 The password is blank.

 #### If you simply want a basic linux environment with not desktop environment or window manager:
-Make sure its the only storage device plugged in, and run this script to expand the partition and filesystem to the full usb drive
+Make sure its the only storage device plugged in, and run this script to expand the partition and filesystem to the full usb drive.
+This will reboot when complete, so you'll have to press `control+u` again to boot to the external media.
 ```
 cd /InstallResources/
 ./InstallToUSB